jash30/demojo30-d/README.md

 # demojo30-d
 demo frist

-this is the description for my frist repo
+this also show the differences this hte frist repository should be show like ----